 “The knowing-doing gap”: A study conducted by BCG/MIT finds that whereas 90% of executives find sustainability to be important, only 60% of companies incorporate sustainability in their strategy, and merely 25% have sustainability incorporated in their business model.

 “The compliance – competitive advantage gap”: More companies are seeing sustainability as an area of competitive advantage, but it is still a minority – only 24%.
 However, all companies need to be compliant.
 Management should address these topics separately – not mesh them together.

 Companies that stand out in the area of sustainability address both gaps, evolving from knowing to doing and from compliance to competitive advantage.
 They also understand the risk of getting this wrong.
 For instance, promising and not delivering, or addressing material issues without being firm on compliance; this could turn into a devastating marketing blunder.

 Final Considerations in Marketing Sustainability

-Marketing sustainable business practices can make your company more efficient and ensure its longevity; creating a bigger purpose for employees, reduced costs in your supply chain and drive innovation in your company.
+Marketing sustainable business practices can make your company more efficient and ensure its longevity; creating a bigger purpose for employees, reducing costs in your supply chain, and driving innovation in your company.